Showing posts with label HECAS. Show all posts

 • What is the minimum GPA requirement?
 This question will help you to identify whether you are a hot, warm or cold applicant.

-• What if you are not selected having applied?
+• What if you are not selected after having applied?
 Do not stop there.
 If you have done the first three steps properly (and are convinced you are the likely candidate), go to the institution and demand the reason why your application was rejected.
 This must be done before the start of the academic year.

 Make every effort to secure a government scholarship